projectunic0rn/pub/content/blog/2019-05-10-contributing-part-i-getting-started/index.md

 buttons and layouts may be similar across clients, but most of the time, they won't be.

-If you learn Git through the command line, you'll be able to just open up a terminal application, and fire up the command.
-No need to open up another GUI client's manual or documentation website to find out what it can and can't do.
+If you learn Git through the command line, you'll be able to just open a terminal application, and fire up the command.
+No need to open another GUI client's manual or documentation website to find out what it can and can't do.

 Hopefully, I've convinced you that using the command line to interact with Git